 Reef Bay Trail

 Reef Bay Trail is the longest trail on St. John, but it’s also one of the more rewarding.
 I suggest doing this early in the morning because the walk back from the bottom might be excruciating later on in the day.
 You get to see several different abandoned sugar plantations, rest at the reflecting pool while gazing at the petroglyphs and dragonflies and relax at the beach at the end of the trail.
-Both ways, the trail will end up being 6 miles so be sure to back water and some snacks.
+Both ways, the trail will end up being 6 miles so be sure to pack water and some snacks.

 No, not watermelon.
 Waterlemon Cay is off of Leinster Bay and gives you some of the best snorkeling on the island.
 There’s a rich coral reef right around the cay and you might be lucky enough to see a sea turtle or sting ray.
 It’s not easy.
 You’ll have to hike along the Leinster Bay trail for about a mile or so until you reach the end of the trail.
 From there the quickest way to the cay is from a rather rocky takeoff point.
 It’s about a 0.2 mile swim, but it does get difficult as you try to round the cay.
 Take it slowly and don’t panic.
 When going back to the landing point, be sure to look out for urchins.

 Another great snorkel spot that is beginner friendly.
 You can also rent snorkel equipment from here as well.
 The snorkeling is far easier at Trunk Bay and while not nearly as exciting, you can still see plenty of interesting tropical fish.
 There’s an underwater trail marked by buoys that you follow that marks certain landmarks and also points out specific fish.